 While the pandemic has hampered traditional banking, it has aided in the rapid adoption of digital banking.
 FinTech companies in India thrive and touch almost every facet of banking.
 BaaS has a bright future.

-The government’s goal to enhance digital assistance ($2 billion by 2020) will surely lead to more digital financial goods in the future.
 Traditional banks are losing clients to digital competitors while investing in infrastructure.
 However, traditional and fintech collaboration has had several success stories:

 Snapdeal’s partnership with Yes Bank for “rapid reimbursements” and State Bank of India’s partnership with Uber for driver-vehicle finance.